AlmasB/FXGL/README.md

 ```

 ## Setup (General)
-Download the latest .jar from jar/ (or the one built yourself) and add it to the build path
+Download the latest FXGL-x.y.z.jar from https://github.com/AlmasB/FXGL/releases (or the one built yourself) and add it to the build path
 in your IDE.
 That's it, you're all set!
 See below setup for some IDEs

 ## Setup (NetBeans, tested with 8.0.2)